 Hans B. Christensen, associate professor of accounting, studies international accounting harmonization, mandatory IFRS adoption, and disclosure behavior.
 He was also an auditor with the firm PricewaterhouseCoopers for four years, where he audited financial statements prepared according to US-GAAP, IFRS, and various national European accounting standards.

 Merle Erickson, professor of accounting, studies the effect of taxes on the pricing and structuring of mergers, acquisitions, and divestitures, and the use of accounting information in valuation and contracting.
 He is also a coeditor of the Journal of Accounting Research, and has made presentations around the country, including at Stanford University, Massachusetts Institute of Technology, Columbia University, Duke University, and UCLA.

-Pingyang Gao, assistant professor of accounting, studies disclosure regulation, accounting standards setting, incentive and contracting, and equity valuation.
+Pingyang Gao, associate professor of accounting, studies disclosure regulation, accounting standards setting, incentive and contracting, and equity valuation.
 He has taught MBA- and PhD-level courses at Yale University and lectured in the China Professional Manager Qualification Program.

 Joseph Gerakos, associate professor of accounting, studies the structure of markets for financial services.
 His current research focuses on competition in the audit market and performance of the asset management industry.
 Gerakos earned a PhD in applied economics from the University of Pennsylvania, an MBA in finance and accounting from the Wharton School of the University of Pennsylvania, and an AB in Russian language and literature from Dartmouth College.

 Anya Kleymenova, assistant professor of accounting, specializes in financial institutions; disclosure regulation and liquidity; and real effects of disclosure and regulatory changes on banks’ behavior.
 Prior to her doctoral studies, she worked as a competition and financial economist at Charles River Associates (CRA) in London and Washington, DC.